OPS-E2E-PPE/Advertising-docs/Advertising/bingads-12/guides/sandbox.md

 Although in production you must use your own application ID (a.k.a. client ID), all Microsoft Advertising customers can use the following public application ID in sandbox.

-> [!NOTE]
-> The "Sandbox Tutorial App" client ID is limited to desktop or console applications, and cannot be used with any client secret in a web application.
-You can use this for testing authentication locally in sandbox, and then register your own production application for more advance scenarios e.g., web applications with custom redirect URIs.

 ```string
 db41b09d-6e50-4f4a-90ac-5a99caefb52f
 ```

+> [!NOTE]
+> The "Sandbox Tutorial App" client ID is limited to desktop or console applications, and cannot be used with any client secret in a web application.
+You can use this for testing authentication locally in sandbox, and then register your own production application for more advanced scenarios e.g., web applications with custom redirect URIs.
+>
+> Note the sandbox application registration site at [apps.dev.microsoft-int.com/#/appList](https://apps.dev.microsoft-int.com/#/appList) has been deprecated since May 2019 and functionality for registering and managing converged applications removed starting September 2019.

 To authenticate with a Microsoft Account in sandbox you will follow the same work flow as described in [Live Connect](authentication-oauth-live-connect.md) for production; however, you will use different endpoints.

-For the sandbox environment, the following are the endpoints you must use to get Microsoft accounts and your application's client ID.
-Wherever you see endpoints mentioned in [Live Connect](authentication-oauth-live-connect.md), substitute them with the sandbox endpoints.
+Wherever you see endpoints mentioned in [Live Connect](authentication-oauth-live-connect.md), substitute them with the following sandbox endpoints.

 > [!NOTE]
 > For Bing Ads API sandbox the [Live Connect](authentication-oauth-live-connect.md) endpoint is the only OAuth option.
 For production authentication the [Live Connect](authentication-oauth-live-connect.md) endpoint is no longer the recommended approach, so you should use the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md).
 For details see [Upgrade to the Microsoft identity platform endpoint FAQ](authentication-oauth.md#upgrade-identity-platform-faq).